A simple timesheet template, or an easy one, which do you want?

 Discuss your requirements

 You know your business, we know our software.
 Working together we can save you valuable time.
 If you are interested in our solutions, let’s talk.

 We provide free access to product specialists because we’ve found that by letting prospects speak directly with the people that implement our systems, they get the answers they need more quickly, and are more likely to become customers.
 Contact us today to book a free session with an implementation specialist.

 Other posts you may be interested in:

-Teams is a great collaboration tool, and works perfectly in the more prevalent remote working environment we have now.
-Teams has all of the details of meetings, both internal and external, the exact same information that needs to be entered into a timesheet.
-Our new Teams integration lets employees turn their Teams meetings into timesheets at the click of a button – increasing timesheet accuracy, reducing time taken to enter timesheets to seconds, saving time – around 2-4 hours a week.
-Time that would be better spent on productive tasks.
+Outlook and Teams are great collaboration tools, and work perfectly in our new hybrid working environment.
+Outlook and Teams have all of the details of meetings, both internal and external, which is the same information that is needed for a timesheet!
+Our Outlook and Teams timesheets lets employees turn their appointments and meetings into timesheets at the click of a button – increasing timesheet accuracy, reducing time taken to enter timesheets to seconds and save around 2-4 hours a week – time that would be better spent on productive tasks.